Unix: History

-The origins of Unix date back to the mid-1960s when the Massachusetts Institute of Technology, Bell Labs, and General Electric were developing Multics, a time-sharing operating system for the GE 645 mainframe computer.
+The origins of UNIX date back to the mid-1960s when the Massachusetts Institute of Technology, Bell Labs, and General Electric were developing MULTICS, a time-sharing operating system for the GE 645 mainframe computer.

-Multics featured several innovations, but also presented severe problems.
-Frustrated by the size and complexity of Multics, but not by its goals, individual researchers at Bell Labs started withdrawing from the project.
+MULTICS features several innovations, but also presented severe problems.
+Frustrated by the size and complexity of MULTICS, but not by its goals, individual researchers at Bell Labs started withdrawing from the project.
 The last to leave were Ken Thompson, Dennis Ritchie, Douglas McIlroy, and Joe Ossanna, who decided to reimplement their experiences in a new project of smaller scale.
 This new operating system was initially without organizational backing, and also without a name.

 The new operating system was a single-tasking system.
-In 1970, the group coined the name Unics for Uniplexed Information and Computing Service as a pun on Multics, which stood for Multiplexed Information and Computer Services.
-Brian Kernighan takes credit for the idea, but adds that "no one can remember" the origin of the final spelling Unix.
+In 1970, the group coined the name Unics for Uniplexed Information and Computing Service whereas MULTICS, which stands for Multiplexed Information and Computer Services.
+Brian Kernighan takes credit for the idea, but adds that "no one can remember" the origin of the final spelling UNIX.
 Dennis Ritchie, Doug McIlroy, and Peter G. Neumann also credit Kernighan.

-The operating system was originally written in the assembly language, but in 1973, Version 4 Unix was rewritten in C. Ken Thompson faced multiple challenges attempting the kernel port due to the evolving state of C, which lacked key features like structures at the time.
+The operating system was originally written in PDP-7 assembly language, and ported to PDP-11 assembly language in 1970, but in 1973, Version 4 Unix was rewritten in C. Ken Thompson faced multiple challenges attempting the kernel port due to the evolving state of C, which lacked key features like structures at the time.
 Version 4 Unix, however, still had much PDP-11 specific code, and was not suitable for porting.
 The first port to another platform was a port of Version 6, made four years later (1977) at the University of Wollongong for the Interdata 7/32, followed by a Bell Labs port of Version 7 to the Interdata 8/32 during 1977 and 1978.